ystia/yorc/doc/bootstrap.rst

 Let's say for the example that it is the step ``TerraformRuntime_create`` which failed on timeout downloading the Terraform distribution.

-You can then go to the directory where you will find the ansible playbook correpsonding to this step :
+You can then go to the directory where you will find the ansible playbook corresponding to this step :

 .. parsed-literal::